kevinpapst/TablerBundle/UPGRADING.md

 {% endblock %}
 ```

-## New theme options
+### New theme options

-New config options available (also available as getter/setter in ContextHelper):
+New config options available, also as getter/setter in ContextHelper:

 ```yaml
 tabler: